Grant announcement: 50/50 production support

 The applicant is responsible for submitting the application within the deadline.
 Applications submitted after the deadline are transferred to the next application period.

-Submitting an application for 50/50 production support does not prevent the application from applying for Production support.
+Submitting an application for 50/50 production support does not prevent the applicant from applying for Production support.
 Projects that have received a negative decision can apply for Production support or 50/50 production support in upcoming application periods.

 Appendices to the application